Tax, Audit, Firm and Regulatory News

 • Confusion around business succession or real estate ownership

 These issues are especially common in estates with non-liquid or complex assets, such as art, collectibles, closely-held businesses, or investment real estate.
-For the multi-generational families and business owners that Topel Forman regularly serves, valuation uncertainty, poorly defined roles, and emotional tensions can create real financial losses, even when estate tax isn’t part of the picture.
+For the multi-generational families and business owners that Topel Forman regularly serves, valuation uncertainty, poorly defined roles, and emotional tensions can lead to real financial losses, even when the estate tax isn’t part of the picture.

 Planning beyond the exemption